 We follow a family of three who has lost their oldest son in a tragic ferry accident.
 His father has just returned to South Korea from Vietnam, where he worked.
-Now, a support group is trying to celebrate their son’s birthday, but the mother is not playing along as she is still in shock and morning.
+Now, a support group is trying to celebrate their son’s birthday, but the mother is not playing along as she is still in shock and mourning.

 This is a powerful movie that will make hard men cry.
 The movie is loosely based on a true event that happened in South Korea in 2014 when a ferry sank and over 300 passengers died.
 There were around 470 people aboard the ferry, and around 250 students died.
 This should never have happened at all, and if you read about the case, it will make you angry.